galexandrade/herodev-io/content/blog/we-are-writing-legacy-code.md

 The main point is:

 > "Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand
+Good programmers write code that humans can understand"
 >
-> \
->
-> * Martin Fowler
+> Martin Fowler